Energica Ego: Ego Corsa

-It is the race track variant of the Ego with Michelin tires and performance tweaks.
+Corsa is the race track variant of the Ego with Michelin tires and performance tweaks.
 According to Energica, its motor produces 120 kW (previously 110 kW) continuous power and 200 Nm torque, reaching a top speed of 168 mph (previously 155 mph).
 Acceleration from 0 to 60 mph is less than 2.8 seconds.
-According to Power and Top speed, the race track Ego will have a power at least 149PS and top speed of 175 mph (281 km/h).
+According to Power and Top speed, the race track Ego produces at least 149PS and has a top speed of 175 mph (281 km/h).

-The battery is 20 kWh lithium ion, lighter and more compact than standard Ego.
+The battery is a 20 kWh lithium ion, lighter and more compact than that on the standard Ego.

-The power output is comparable to the Moto2 class (three-cylinder 765 cc); however, due to the heavier weight of the bikes because of the batteries, the power-to-weight ratio is comparatively closer to the Moto3 class (single-cylinder 250 cc).
+The power output is comparable to the Moto2 class (three-cylinder 765 cc); however, due to the higher weight of the bikes because of the batteries, the power-to-weight ratio is comparatively closer to the Moto3 class (single-cylinder 250 cc).
 Of the four circuits used so far, only the hilly Red Bull Ring has resulted in quicker laptimes than the Moto3 class, with the electric bikes typically being 1–1.5 seconds per lap slower.

 The longest race so far has been 29.582 km.